Parmo7/Hit-The-Android/README.md

 ## About the Project
 The project has been carried out by <a href = "https://github.com/Parmo7"> Parminder Saini </a>, as part of the second-year module "Computer Graphics", using OpenGL.
-{Please check file "demo.mp4" for a brief demonstrational video}
+<br>{Please check file "demo.mp4" for a brief demonstrational video}

 ### The Task
 The task is to use the OpenGL graphics library in Java in order to create a scene with some simple 3D animations and at least one advanced animation around game interfaces.